 Our Australia and New Zealand based fleet comprises 76 aircraft.

 Jetstar Airways in Australia

 Jetstar Airways Pty Limited launched its Australian low-fare operations in May 2004.
-Now we fly to and from 19 Australian domestic and 17 short and long-haul overseas destinations.
-We are currently the third largest airline (by domestic market share) and a top five international airline by capacity share, serving international routes to and from Australia.
+Now we fly to and from 19 Australian domestic and 13 short and long-haul overseas destinations.
+We are currently the third largest airline in Australia (by domestic market share) and a top five international airline by capacity share, serving international routes to and from Australia.

 Together with Qantas, we offer more domestic and international flights than any other airline group in Australia.